wevm/vocs/.github/CONTRIBUTING.md

 This guide is intended to help you get started with contributing.
 By following these steps, you will understand the development process and workflow.

 1. Cloning the repository
-2. Installing Node.js and Bun
+2. Installing Node.js and Pnpm
 3. Installing dependencies
 4. Writing documentation
 5. Submitting a pull request